sclevine/yj/README.md

 -v     Show version
 ```

+The CLI is also available as a Docker image on [Docker Hub](https://hub.docker.com/r/sclevine/yj).

 Packages contained in this repo may also be used to convert all supported data formats to a normalized tree of ordered Go objects.
 See [godoc](https://godoc.org/github.com/sclevine/yj) for details.